Pro-rata share calculation error: how the denominator costs you thousands

 A retail tenant paying $2,800/month in CAM disputed their pro-rata calculation after a CAMAudit review.
 Their lease defined the denominator as GLA (78,000 SF).
 Their landlord had been using an occupied area denominator that excluded 12,000 SF of vacant space (66,000 SF).

 The difference: their pro-rata jumped from 6.4% to 7.6%.
-On $440,000 annual CAM, that's $5,280/year in overcharges.
+On $440,000 annual CAM, that is $5,280/year in overcharges.
 Nearly $16,000 over three years, recovered through a single dispute letter draft.
-For a complete walkthrough of the CAM reconciliation statement and what each section should contain, see the reconciliation guide.
-The CAM overcharge recovery guide covers how to calculate multi-year lookback amounts once a denominator error is confirmed.
+For related overcharge types that often appear alongside pro-rata errors, see CAM proration errors and why CAM share changed denominator.

 Understanding your exposure before you dispute

-If you've been in your space for more than one year, run the math on every year within your lease's lookback window.
+If you have been in your space for more than one year, run the math on every year within your lease's lookback window.
 Most leases allow 1 to 3 years of records requests.
 State contract law may allow further recovery depending on your state's statute of limitations.
-See CAM audit methodology for how to scope the lookback correctly.